 Upon clicking “Yes” in this dialog box, Scrite not only changes Mayavi to Maya everywhere in the screenplay, but it will also move notes, attachments, and photos associated with Mayavi with the notes, attachments, and photos of Maya.

-Page and Time Lengths
+Page and time lengths

 Drag and drop multiple photos or attachments at once